NOTE: This page has descriptions and details about each camp, for dates and schedule please see Schedule page - thank you!

 Camp Sparta - an adult only short session (4 days) with daily training, multiple teachers, mountain time and serious students.
 Strict schedule, demanding, uncomfortable.
 Come motivated.
 Prior conditioning recommended.

 International - SCIII-x, or Scout Camp III extreme, is our international program that connects students of all ages with master teachers in other countries.
-We visited Jamaica this year spending time in a primitive location, applying all our cultural and skills knowledge to survive and assist with living in a third world island nation.
+We have visited Jamaica and Czech Republic spending time in a primitive location, applying all our cultural and skills knowledge to survive and assist with living in a third world island nation.
 We expect to go again soon and would love to have some new folks join us.
-Passports needed. (update: next trip in April 2013)
+Passports needed.